botpress/documentation-v12/docs/messaging-channels/direct-integrations/microsoft-teams.md

 ### Configure HTTPS Endpoint

 To connect to Microsoft Teams, an HTTPS endpoint is required.
-This is set in the `externalUrl` field in botpress.config.json.
+This is set in the `externalUrl` field in `botpress.config.json`.
 You can use the following methods to create this endpoint:

 - Create an HTTPS tunnel to your machine using Ngrok.
-This tutorial works on pretty much any Operating System. [**Tutorial**](https://api.slack.com/tutorials/tunneling-with-ngrok)
+This tutorial works on pretty much any Operating System ([Tutorial](https://api.slack.com/tutorials/tunneling-with-ngrok)).
 - Using Nginx and Let's Encrypt.
-This tutorial is based on the Linux Ubuntu 16.04 Operating System. [**Tutorial**](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)
+This tutorial is based on the Linux Ubuntu 16.04 Operating System ([Tutorial](https://www.digitalocean.com/community/tutorials/)how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)).
-- Use Serveo to create an HTTPS tunnel to your machine. [**Tutorial**](https://medium.com/automationmaster/how-to-forward-my-local-port-to-public-using-serveo-4979f352a3bf)
+- Use Serveo to create an HTTPS tunnel to your machine ([**Tutorial**](https://medium.com/automationmaster/how-to-forward-my-local-port-to-public-using-serveo-4979f352a3bf)).

 :::note